saraxplorer/42-school-exam-rank02/Level 1/rev_print/README.md

+**New Concept: Lesson & Pseudo code**

+**Lesson 1:**

-# Whenever question says: If the number of parameters is not 1, the program displays a newline.
-there can be 2 cases- (argc < 2) and (argc > 2). we only need argc==2. so we write,
+Whenever question says: If the number of parameters is not 1, the program displays a newline. there can be 2 cases- (argc < 2) and (argc > 2). we only need argc==2. so we write,
 ```c
  if (argc == 2) //only case we need to work on